-This paper describes an application of SVM(Support Vector Machines) to interactive document retrieval using active learning.
+This paper presents a learning performance and a retrieval performance of an interactive document retrieval method, which is based on Support Vector Machine(SVM).
 Some works have been done to apply classification learning like SVM to relevance feedback and obtained successful results.
 However they did not fully utilize characteristic of example distribution in document retrieval.
-We propose heuristics to bias document showing according to distribution of examples in document retrieval.
-This heuristic is executed by selecting examples to show a user in neighbors of positive support vectors, and it improves learning efficiency.
-We implemented a SVM-based interactive document retrieval system using our proposed heuristic, and compare it with conventional systems like Rocchiobased system and a SVM-based system without the heuristic.
-We conducted systematic experiments using large data sets including over 500,000 paper articles and confirmed our system outperformed other ones.
+We propose heuristics to bias document showing in order to take good learning performance and good retrieval performance of relevance feedback.
+This paper introduces two evaluation crietria.
+One criterion measures the learning performance and the other measures the retrieval performance.
+We compared a SVM-based system with our heuristic with conventional systems like Rocchio-based system and a SVM-based system without our heuristic by the introduced crietria.
+We could confirm the learning performance of our system outperformed other ones.